zyake/sumo/readme.md

 ## Concepts

-* Throw away XML, Annotation, dynamic proxy, byte code generation
+* Throw away XML, Annotation, dynamic proxy and byte code generation
  - As simple as possible!
  - Eliminate all of unpredictable behaviors.
 * Typed query